ryansheehy0/Neo-C/templates.md

 [Back](./Readme.md)

-- Have templates on their own line.
-More like C++.
-  - Also have the template keyword
-- Make it very similar to Backus-Naur form grammar
-- Can have classes as requirements

 # Templates
 In Neo-C, templates are created very similarly to those in C++, however there are some notable changes.
 - There is no `typename`.
 Instead just use `auto`.